sriscode/FaceId-Authentication-IphoneX/README.md

 Detailed explanation of the code will be added soon in https://www.machinethinks.com

-class MTBiometricAuthenication in this project is responsible for biometeric authentication and notify the success / fail status with
+Class MTBiometricAuthenication in this project is responsible for biometeric authentication and notify the success / fail status with
 Post Notification

 How to use MTBiometricAuthenication class.